SansBasnet/Java/Java_Terminology.md

 - Boolean: In Java terms, we can have a Boolean primitive type and it can be set to two values only, true or false.

+- String: Is a sequence of characters.
+Is a datatype, which is not a primitive type.
+It is actually a class.
+  - Strings in Java are immutable.
+Meaning that you cannot change a String after it is created instaead a new String is created if you delete characters out of a String.